AFRICA

 31) Pre-notification consultations

 The pre-notification consultations with the Serbian Competition Authority are rarely used in practice and the authority is not inclined to be consulted before the submission of a formal merger notification.
+In addition, they are reluctant to provide official opinions in relation to specific cases (only opinions on general interpretation of the Competition Act).

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges